OkunaOrg/okuna-api/docs/COMMUNITY_GUIDELINES.md

 As with all other guidelines, we aim to make the process transparent and always open to debate.

-#### On artistic, non-sexual nudity
+#### On non-sexual nudity

-We might allow such things in the future, however not before having a solid content reporting and filtering mechanisms in place.
+We might allow such thing in the future, however not before having a solid content reporting and filtering mechanisms in place.

-Please abstain yourself from sharing any kind of nudity for now.
+If it's not on a painting or sculpture, please abstain yourself from sharing any kind of nudity for now.

 ---